 Best Months to Visit Germany

 As Dresden has a more central location in the European continent, its weather is less influenced by the Atlantic Ocean.
 That means the temperature amplitudes in Dresden are higher than in most cities in the Western part of Germany, such as Cologne, Frankfurt or Düsseldorf.
 That means in other words, that seasons are very defined in Dresden.

-Like in most cities in Central Europe, the best time of the year to visit Dresden is spring and (early) autumn.
+Like in most cities in Central Europe, the best time of the year to visit this part of Germany is spring and (early) autumn.
 These seasons offer pleasant temperatures for sightseeing and excellent sunlight, especially during spring.

-Winter can be pretty harsh in Dresden, but it also offers its beauty to those who face the lower temperatures.
+Winter can be pretty harsh in Central Europe, but it also offers its beauty to those who face the lower temperatures.
 The Dresdner Striezelmarkt is one of the oldest Christmas Markets in Europe, and is also a quite big one.

 Other Resources for Traveling in Germany and Central Europe